carlosmccosta/effective-parakeet/README.md

 > RGB image.
 The image is encoded as "rgb8".

 `/zivid_camera/depth/image (sensor_msgs/Image)`
 > Depth image.
 Each pixel contains the z-value (in meters).
-The image is encoded as 32-bit floats.
+The image is encoded as 32-bit float.

 ## Configuration of capture settings